chienqan/bg-removal/README.md

 ```

 ## Testing the API with cURL
-Below are some example cURL commands to test the API with different input parameters.
+Below are example cURL commands to test the API with different input parameters.

-1. ** Test with image_file (multipart/form-data)**
+1. **Test with image_file (multipart/form-data)**

 ```bash
 curl -X POST http://localhost:5000/remove-bg \